CodeAndWeb/monogame-sprite-sheet-example/packages/TexturePacker-MonoGameLoader.1.0.3/Readme.txt

-Background
+﻿Background
 ==========

-TexturePacker (http://www.codeandweb.com) is a very easy to use application for creating Texture Atlases / Sprite Sheets.
+TexturePacker (https://www.codeandweb.com) is a very easy to use application for creating Texture Atlases / Sprite Sheets.
 The idea is that you draw the individual frames of animation for your game characters as separate image files and then drag and drop them into TexturePacker – whereupon you end up with a